-Alternative or Private loans are student loan programs offered private through lending institutions.
+Alternative or Private loans are student loan programs offered through private lendina institutions.
 These programs are commonly used by students in Aviation and other high-cost programs.
 Students in other majors should consider alternative loans as a last resort, after other funding options have been exhausted.
 Borrowing should be limited to necessary school-related expenses.
-Information on private loan programs is available on our website at:
+Information on private programs is available on our website at: